 Due to the high number of business closures, it may take you longer to file your new claim than it would normally be.
 Offices like your human resources department are working from home with limited office hours, so getting and returning your disability forms will be more difficult.

 Many doctors’ offices are limiting patient access to their facilities.
-They have been asking that patients use teletherapy services if offered or wait in your vehicle upon checking in to avoid the exposure of patients in the waiting area.
+They have been asking that patients use teletherapy services if offered or wait in their vehicle upon checking in to avoid the exposure of patients in the waiting area.
 If you think you have the coronavirus, you are asked to wait in your car to be tested or use a drive-thru testing program offered at many offices around the country.
 With all of this disruption, completing disability paperwork for patients is even more difficult than before, so expect much longer wait times to receive your completed paperwork.

 Less Time With Your Doctor